Stream film and tv from Apple TV Plus for less.

 Up to five months free via Barclaycard

 New and existing Barclaycard customers can get up to five months free Apple Music.
-The offer ends 19 July 2022 and you need to redeem your code (send via email) by 19 August 2022.
+The offer ends 23 September 2023 and you need to redeem your code (sent via email) by 31 October 2023.
 You can only use one code per Apple account.

 Existing users will get a reduced two free months, though newbies will get the full five months.